 Travelling is the best!
 When it’s done with the right people at the right time, the experience of exploring a new place is unmatched.
 But it can also get uncomfortable at times.
 Simple things like forgetting to buy a charging adapter or lugging heavy bags can put a dampener on the fun.
 Don’t you worry, though.
 We have a few easy travel hacks up our sleeves to help with these problems and keep you comfortable on your travels.
-From the personal experience of a rather fussy person, these travel hacks work.
+From the personal experience of a rather fussy person, these travel tips work.

 1. Use the TV USB port as a charging point